-Magazine subscriptions or a year’s membership to a society, organisation or place make a great Christmas gift that delivers all year.
+Magazine subscriptions or a year’s membership to a society, organisation or place make a great idea that delivers all year.
 A little detective work makes sure you don’t duplicate something they have already.

 For the man who has everything or is impossible to buy for then consider investing in an experience rather than an object.
-Admittedly, it is like giving him a rain cheque because he can’t use it on Christmas Day, but experience gifts come in all shapes and sizes.
+Admittedly, it is like giving him a rain check because he can’t use it on the day, but they come in all shapes and sizes.

 Encounters with Animals

-If none of the strategies for finding an ideal gift for a man are working, you’re frustrated and at your wit’s end – give a gift to someone else.
-Plant some trees with the Woodland Trust (perhaps give him a wooden letter opener so he can open the thank you letter with style) or support a hospice or homeless shelter with a gift donation in his name.
-There are local and national charities that will really appreciate the gift donation.
+If none of the strategies for finding an ideal gift for a man are working, you’re frustrated and at your wit’s end–give to someone else.
+Go green planting some trees with the Woodland Trust (perhaps give him a wooden letter opener so he can open the thank-you letter with style).

 Support a hospice or homeless shelter with a donation in his name.
 There are local and national charities that will really appreciate the donations on the 25th.